tammergalal/katacoda-scenarios/apmintrov3/instrumentappv3/step2.md

        ports:
          - 127.0.0.1:8126:8126/tcp</pre>

     Port `8126` is the default port for tracing.
+Prefixing `127.0.0.1:` will isolate the requests going to the agent to the local network.
 To learn more, view the <a href="https://docs.datadoghq.com/agent/docker/apm/?tab=java#tracing-from-the-host" target="_blank">Tracing Docker Applications</a> documentation.

 5. Click **Copy to Editor** below or manually copy and paste the text where indicated to add labels to the logs.